-Time for part five of our blog series about Stromma’s vintage boats.
+Time for next part of our blog series about Stromma’s vintage boats.
 If you’re fascinated by vintage boats and history, don't miss out on reading all our previously published posts, you’ll find a list of links at the end of this post.
 However, this time we’re sharing the story of the “porcelain boat” the M/S Gustafsberg VII.
 It’s a dramatic story that might easily have had a tragic ending, with just another rotting shipwreck in the archipelago.
+At the bottom of the post, there is a map with the departure point for M/S Gustavsberg VII marked.

 The Gustavsberg porcelain factory was founded in the mid-1820s.
 Over the years, the factory changed hands several times, at the same time as it grew larger.
 The owners had clear visions for developing the entire company and the surrounding community.
 The goal was a self-sufficient community that also included farms.
 In order to transport the factory’s products to Stockholm and the intended customers, a functioning communication system was also needed all year round via the waterways to the capital city.
 This is how steamships also came to play a role in the factory and community system; the boats were designed to navigate the very shallow straits at Baggenstäket and to push through sea ice.